yuweien1120/CCQNet/readme.md

 # A class-weighted supervised contrastive learning long-tailed bearing fault diagnosis approach using quadratic neural network

-This is the official repository of the paper "A Quadratic Network-based Class-weighted Supervised Contrastive Learning framework to Long-tailed Bearing Fault Diagnosis".
+This is the official repository of the paper "[A class-weighted supervised contrastive learning long-tailed bearing fault diagnosis approach using quadratic neural network](https://arxiv.org/abs/2309.11717)".

 In this work,